UrbanApps/UAModalPanel/README.md

 **Subclass UAModalPanel**

 The best way to use the panel is to subclass it and add your own elements to the `contentView`.
-To get a plain modal panel, subclass `UAModalPanel`.
-To get a titled modal panel, subclass `UATitledModalPanel`.
-Check out the example project for a sample subclass, `UAExampleModalPanel`
+To get a plain modal panel, subclass [UAModalPanel](https://github.com/coneybeare/UAModalPanel/blob/master/UAModalPanel/UAModalPanel.h) .
+To get a titled modal panel, subclass [UATitledModalPanel](https://github.com/coneybeare/UAModalPanel/blob/master/UAModalPanel/UATitledModalPanel.h).
+Check out the example project for a sample subclass, [UAExampleModalPanel](https://github.com/coneybeare/UAModalPanel/blob/master/UAModalPanel/UAExampleModalPanel.h)

 **Add UAModalPanel to a View Controller**